treehouses/treehouses.github.io/pages/cloud-vi/firststeps.md

 Follow the directions in the [Docker Tutorial](dockertutorial.md)

-## Step 5 - Keeping Fork Updated
+## Step 6 - GitHub Issues Tutorial

 Follow the directions at [Git Repositories](gitrepositories.md) to keep your username.github.io and your local repository up to date.

-## Step 6 - GitHub Issues Tutorial

 Follow the [GitHub Issues tutorial](github-issues.md) to create at least one issue.
 Post a link in [Gitter](https://gitter.im/treehouses/Lobby) whenever you create an issue or when you comment on someone else's issue.
 You are encouraged to post as many issues as you can for improving the page as well as for personal practice.
 No issue is too big or too small to be filed and it is OK if you are not sure how to fix it yourself.
 If you know how to solve an issue, be sure to provide a detailed account of your research and show how to fix it.
 It is ok to file an issue about minor typos and very small changes, but do not make this the case for all of the issues that you file.
 You can also work on issues that you didn't create.